 Do you enjoy biking to work or going for a ride on the weekend?
 Denver has more than 85 miles of paved trails that follow the city’s waterways and offer scenic routes through its neighborhoods.
 Along these trails, you can rent a bike with a credit card and return it to any of 85 stations.
 The city’s trail system also accommodates walkers, runners, and skaters, and the city removes snow and ice to keep the paths accessible year-round.
 Denver’s paved trails are supplemented by hundreds of miles of dirt trails.

 You’ll also find mountain park trails, one of which winds around the famous Red Rocks Amphitheater.
-Rocky Mountain National Park offers recreation and beauty at elevations over 14,000 feet.
+Located 1 1/2 hours northwest of Denver, Rocky Mountain National Park (pictured above on the right) offers recreation and beauty at elevations over 14,000 feet.
 You can take a scenic drive, hike, camp, ride on horseback, and admire mountains, lakes, fall leaves, and wildlife such as moose, bighorn sheep, and mule deer.
 Combined, the city’s urban and mountain parks total almost 20,000 acres.

 Like to ski?
 Near Denver, you’ll find plenty of quick day trips to the slopes.
 Loveland Ski Area off I-70 is 50 minutes from downtown Denver and Arapahoe Basin is often open longer each season than other area slopes.
 For a trip to a world-class ski resort, the Keystone and Breckenridge resorts and Copper Mountain Ski Resort are each about 90 minutes from Denver (though traffic can make the drive longer on weekends and holidays).
 Other options include Winter Park Ski Resort and Eldora Mountain Ski Resort.